Brownwater News, September 2020

 The American Waterways Operators (AWO) had urged the EPA to expand the definition of vessels that could qualify for temporary relief from the Tier 4 standards to include inland and coastal towing vessels with lower horsepower engines.

-“In both the final rule and in conversations with AWO, the EPA has committed to monitor the progress of Tier 4 engine installation and operation on the inland waterways to address the concerns AWO and our members have raised about the feasibility of implementing the technology on smaller towing vessels in the inland sector,” said Caitlyn Stewart, AWO senior director of regulatory affairs.
+“In both the final rule and in conversations with AWO, the EPA has committed to monitoring the progress of Tier 4 engine installation and operation on the inland waterways to address the concerns AWO and our members have raised about the feasibility of implementing the technology on smaller towing vessels in the inland sector,” said Caitlyn Stewart, AWO senior director of regulatory affairs.

 This commitment is important, she said, because “many towing vessel operators have identified technical and operational challenges to the installation and operation of Tier 4 engines on smaller, lower horsepower inland towboats, and the agency needs to work with operators, boatbuilders and engine manufacturers to ensure its rules are practicable and reasonable.”